Frequently Asked Questions

 Will I be able to continue to work outside of the program while attending school?

-The Primary Care Physician Assistant Program at USC is a full-time program.
+The USC PA program is a full-time program.
 Students are strongly discouraged to accept or continue outside employment while enrolled in the program.
-Students are not permitted to work for the program.
+Students are not permitted to work for the USC PA program while enrolled.

 Does the PA program accept online/distance-learning courses?

-Yes, distance learning courses are acceptable provided they are equivalent in all dimensions (including laboratory requirements) to courses taught in ‘traditional’ educational settings (e.g., hybrid courses).
+Yes, distance learning and remote courses are acceptable provided they are equivalent in all dimensions (including laboratory requirements) to courses taught in “traditional” or in-person educational settings.
 All distance learning course credit must be provided by regionally accredited institutions of higher education.

 When is the application due?